-You can take aciclovir before or after food.
+You can take aciclovir either with or without food.

-Space your doses out evenly over the day, and complete the full course.
+Space out your doses evenly over the day, and complete the full course of treatment.

 Drink plenty of water.
 It is important that you don't become lacking in fluid in the body (dehydrated).

 |Type of medicine||An antiviral medicine|

 |Available as||Tablets, dispersible tablets and oral liquid medicine|

 Aciclovir is used to treat two common viral infections - varicella-zoster and herpes simplex.
 The varicella-zoster virus is the cause of chickenpox and shingles.
 Herpes simplex viruses cause cold sores and genital herpes.
 Aciclovir works by preventing viruses from multiplying, and this reduces the severity of the infection and stops it from spreading.
 As well as treating infections, aciclovir can also be prescribed to prevent some viral infections from occurring.
 This is particularly the case in people who have a lowered immune system.